Clean input data

-Check your input Data
+Check your input

 Quick wins in the dataset?

-Do not import more data than necessary
+Do not import more than necessary

 Have numbers been recognized as numbers?

 In some import files numbers are not recognized as such in Excel.
 Figures remain text fields, with all kinds of annoying consequences for more complex analyses.
 A one-time trick is to select the column in question and convert it to numbers via the menu Data-> text to data (don’t ask us why it works, but it works).
 You will have to do this trick over and over again and then you will have to deal with the verifiability issues again.
-Fortunately, there is the formula, =NUMBERVALUE(A2), with which you can indicate which symbol is used for decimals in the source.
+Fortunately, there is the formula, =NUMBERVALUE(A2), which helps you indicate which symbol is used for decimals in the source.